Interpolator

 There are several types of extrapolation:

-By default, the Interpolator extrapolates before or after the existing keyframess.
+By default, the Interpolator extrapolates before or after the existing keyframes.
 You can also extrapolate during still parts of the animation, between keyframes.
 That’s very useful for example to add some follow through animation every time the animation stops, even if there are other keyframes later in the timeline.

 You can choose the number of keyframes to be used to extrapolate the motion (for the Offset, Cycle, and Pingpong modes only).
 If this is set to 0, the Interpolator will use all available keyframes.